Importing Your Bank Statement into Excel

 Add Pivot Tables

 Pivot tables are perfect for summarizing your cleaned data.
+You can learn more about how to use Pivot Tables for deep analysis.

 - Go to Insert > PivotTable.